gamemanual0/gm0/source/docs/awards/award-types.rst

       Don't be tempted to overlook the control award even though it doesn't advance at most competitions.
 The control award counts for the inspire award, and strong performance in control counts towards inspire ranking.

-      **Do not directly put code into your portfolio or notebook, the judges will not care**.
+      **Do not directly put code into your portfolio, the judges will not care**.
 Instead, focus on explaining key algorithms that you use, and explain the software in an easy to understand way.
 Remember, your control award judges may not be software engineers or programmers, so make sure you can explain everything to someone without a software background.

       In addition, control award software is more then just your autonomous mode programs.
 Driver assistance, feedback, and automation all are vital to the control award.